About the Horse Rescue Fund

 The Walbanckes were able to rent a field adjacent to their home, and this formed the base of their operations.
 An army mess hut was bought at auction and erected on a chalk base, then divided into stables.
 A store was added later for hay and to house the carriage they used to collect items for fund raising.
 A few year later, a friend built two more stables, in his spare time, voluntarily, like log cabins, out of telegraph poles.
 It took him eight months!
 They now had stabling for seven horses and eight acres of paddocks with shelters.

 The Walbanckes were always aware that the land was rented, and possibly their tenure could prove unsecure.
-So, with the responsibility of a growing number of horses, both at home and out in loan homes, and with his retirement looming, Mr. Walbancke decided to purchase, from his own personal income, a cottage and land in Suffolk, to be used as a sanctuary.
+So, with the responsibility of a growing number of horses, both at home and out in loan homes, and with his retirement looming, Mr. Walbancke decided to purchase, from his own personal income, a cottage and land in Suffolk, to be used as a rescue centre.

 English cottage was a typical old Suffolk house, about three hundred years old, set back on a large common.
 There were no stables, just some pig styes, so builders were employed to build a range of stables and a harness room – all funded by money raised from the annual sale of christmas cards and bazaars.
 This time the stables were erected on a concrete base in a matter of days rather than the months of back breaking work that went into the previous stables!
 Later the pig styes were converted into three pony stables, and another part of the building into a feed store.
 Over the years, more fund raising purchased smart post and rail dividing fences and shelters for the paddocks.